TuanLenh/CS100-Final-Project/README.md

 ## What languages/tools/technologies do you plan to use?

+There are various tools our project group will utilize throughout the process.
+Visual Studio Code will be utilized as the basis for the coding portion of the project; all of our code will be managed in this tool, and its resources make it useful to collaborate.
+We will utilize GitHub as a remote repository for our project, which is where will push/pull our code to.
+Git will obviously be used to connect VS Code with GitHub, and C++ will be the primary programming language used in the project.

 ## What will be the input/output of your project?

 ## What are the features that the project provides?